Albert Einstein’s House at 112 Mercer Street in Princeton, where he lived starting in 1935

-Some New Yorkers are already calling today’s blizzard a bust and here at Untapped Cities, we’ve been more interested in Pi Day anyway.
-Albert Einstein usually gets celebrated along with Pi Day and one of his connections to New York City is a bit more morbid than you might expect: his eyes are stored in a safety deposit box in New York City.
+Albert Einstein’s connections to New York City are a bit more morbid than you might expect: his eyes are stored in a safety deposit box in the city.
 Preserving the body parts of the famous is not uncommon and New York City area has the honor of having Napoleon’s penis (in a basement in New Jersey) and George Washington’s tooth in Fraunces Tavern.

 The story of Albert Einstein’s remains begins shortly after his death in 1955 at Princeton Hospital, where an illegal autopsy was performed by Thomas Harvey, the pathologist of the hospital.
 Harvey then sought and received a “retroactive blessing,” from Einstein’s son, Hans Albert according to the book Postcards from the Brain Museum by Brian Burrell, excerpted on NPR, with the agreement that any research done would be for scientific purposes.
 Throughout his life, Einstein actively avoided celebrity and idolatry using his fame only to help others (like freely signing letters knowing his signature would be sold, says Izzy Kazdin, the executive director of the Historical Society of Princeton).
 As Burrell also writes, Einstein had specific instructions for his remains: “cremate them, and scatter the ashes secretly in order to discourage idolaters.”